Xeomin vs Botox Review

-Statistically, Xeomin drugs have higher percentage of side effects on your body than Botox.
+Statistically, in terms of side effects Xeomin drugs have higher percentage of side effects on your body than Botox.

 Acne scars are caused by inflammation, infection, injury and some types of surgery.
-They can be cosmetically disfiguring and psychologically distressing.
+They can be cosmetically disfiguring or psychologically distressing.

 Botox is Also Commonly Used to Treat Acne Scars